vmchale/hask-replace/README.md

 cabal new-build
 ```

-As you can see, it's a lot less painful than whatever witchcraft using bash and
+As you can see, it's a lot less painful than whatever witchcraft you'd have to
-`sed` would accomplish the same thing.
+resort to to accomplish the same thing in bash.

 ## Installation